-Management believes sales volumes will continue to gradually improve due to ongoing recovery in Rigid Polyols demand and growth in Surfactant sales volumes, inclusive of the expected recovery of the agricultural business in the second half of the year.
-Management remains focused on delivering \$50.0 million in pre-tax savings from its previously shared cost reduction program to help offset inflationary pressures, increased expenses associated with the commissioning of the Company's new Pasadena, Texas alkoxylation assets, higher incentive-based compensation expenses and expenses associated with operational issues at the Company's Millsdale site.
-Management believes free cash flow should continue to improve versus prior year as the Company finishes construction on its Pasadena investment and benefits from higher anticipated agricultural sales volumes in the second half of the year.
-Management believes continued gradual sales volume growth, improved operational performance and its continued focus on cost reduction should position the Company to deliver full year adjusted EBITDA growth and positive free cash flow in 2024.
-Management remains confident in the Company's long-term growth and innovation initiatives.
+Management believes sales volumes will continue to gradually improve due to ongoing versus the prior year based on continued volume growth and a significant reduction in second half operational expenses at the Company's Millsdale, Illinois site, which caused the majority of the significant variance in second quarter expenses.
+The on-going recovery in Rigid Polyols demand and growth in Surfactant sales volumes, inclusive of the expected recovery of the agricultural business in the second half of the year.
+Management remains focused on delivering \$50.0 million in pre-tax savings from its previously shared cost reduction program to help offset inflationary pressures, increased expenses associated with the commissioning year recovery of the Company's new Pasadena, Texas alkoxylation assets, higher incentive-based compensation expenses and expenses associated with operational issues at the Company's Millsdale site.
+Management believes the Agricultural Chemicals business should drive improved earnings.
+Free cash flow should continue to improve versus the prior year as driven by the Company finishes construction on its completion of the Company's Pasadena investment, the growth in market volumes, and benefits from higher anticipated agricultural sales volumes in the second half of the year.
+Management believes continued gradual sales volume growth, improved operational performance and its Company's continued focus on cost reduction should position the Company to deliver full year adjusted EBITDA growth and positive free cash flow in 2024.
+Management remains confident in the Company's long-term growth flow.